Zhang Yong (restaurateur): Life and career

 Zhang was born and grew up in Jianyang, Sichuan, China.
-He started his humble career beginnings as a welder by profession, and did not eat in a restaurant until he was 19.
+He started his career beginnings as a welder by profession, and did not eat in a restaurant until he was 19.

-In 1994, he quit his job in a tractor factory and opened a restaurant with 4 tables to seat customers, the first Haidilao, which was cofounded by two couples, Zhang and his wife Shu Ping, and fellow business partners Shi Yonghong and his wife Li Haiyan.
+In 1994, he quit his job in a tractor factory and opened a restaurant with 4 tables to seat customers.
+The first Haidilao, which was cofounded by two couples, Zhang and his wife Shu Ping, and fellow business partners Shi Yonghong and his wife Li Haiyan.

 Zhang's restaurant soon became the largest hot pot restaurant in town.
 A second restaurant, Lou Wai Lou, opened in 1998.
 In 2010, the company opened its own restaurant management training school.
-Zhang has stated that his business philosophy revolves around using hot pot as a medium through which qi (器) and Dao (道) can be reunited.
+Zhang has stated that his business philosophy revolves around using hot pot as a medium through which Qi (器) and Dao (道) can be reunited.

 Personal life

 Family

-Zhang is married to Shu Ping, a co-founder and non-executive director of Sichuan Haidilao Catering and have a son.
+Zhang is married to Shu Ping, a co-founder and non-executive director of Sichuan Haidilao Catering.
+They have a son.
 In 2018, Zhang and his family emigrated to Singapore, where he later became a naturalised citizen.